-Language is the mode by which human communicates ones thoughts or intentions to an individual or to a group of people (Owens, 2001).
-Language acquisition is the process of acquiring the knowledge of language, which according to psycholinguists comprises finite set of rules (Chomsky, 1965 as cited in Shulman & Capone, 2010).
+Language is the mode by which human communicates ones thoughts or intentions to an individual or address to a group of people (Owens, 2001).
+Language acquisition is the process whereby one acquires the knowledge of language, which according to psycholinguists comprises finite set of rules (Chomsky, 1965 as cited in Shulman & Capone, 2010).
+In this process the child is considered as an active agent who needs to unfold the language both in terms of its structures and pragmatic functions.
 Almost every child language researchers have established that all normal children acquire language to which they are exposed to, and conversely children who are not normal in one sense or the other find it hard to acquire language (Wiig & Secord, 1982; Mogford & Bishop, 1988).
 They have identified several contributing factors towards language acquisition such as presence of functionally normal cortical structures, normal cognitive functioning, normal sensory input system, normal motor output mechanism, adequate linguistic environment and healthy child during prenatal, perinatal and postnatal period.
-Language acquisition can be affected when any one of the pre-requisites for normal speech and language development are affected or inadequate.
+Language acquisition is affected when the pre-requisites for normal speech and language development are affected or inadequate.

-Development of the brain is essential to facilitate language acquisition.
+Development of the brain has been considered as one of the crowning achievements in human evolution which facilitates language acquisition.
 Any form of injury and malfunctioning of the brain can inhibit language acquisition in children and in case of adult can lead to dysfunction of language (Lenneberg, 1967 as cited in Lust, 2006).

-As language representation and organization is a cerebral process, pathological conditions in it would lead to severe cognitive dysfunction.
+Since the language representation and organization is a cerebral process, pathological conditions in it would lead to severe cognitive dysfunction.
 However, the cognitive deficit in an adult would have quite different consequences when compared to children (Anderson, Smith, Leventer, Coleman, Anderson, Williams, Greenham & Jacobs, 2009).
 In cases of focal left hemisphere insult or complete removal of left hemisphere, children show a better recovery pattern than adults (Heywood & Canavan, 1987; Taylor & Alden, 1997).
 In contrast, children sustaining generalized cerebral insult such as 'Traumatic Brain Injury' (TBI) or early 'Cerebral Vascular Accident' (CVA) display slower recovery and poorer outcome in intellectual and academic achievements than adults with similar insults (Taylor, Yeates, Wade, Drotar, Stancin & Minich, 2002; Anderson, Catroppa, Morse, Haritou & Rosenfeld, 2005; Ballantyne, Spilkin, Hesselink & Trauner, 2008).
-It is found that brain insult prior to the age of 2 years leads to poor cognitive outcome but when the insult occurs at the later childhood, there will have lesser impact in cognition (Anderson et al., 2005).
-Thus it is evident that normal functioning of the brain is critical for language acquisition.
+It is seen that brain insult prior to the age of 2 years leads to poor cognitive outcome but when the insult occurs at the later childhood, there will have lesser impact in cognition (Anderson et al., 2005).
+Hence it is evident that normal functioning of the brain is critical for language acquisition.

-Generally high risk infants are vulnerable to delay in language acquisition due to injury or malfunctioning of the brain (Jansson-Verkasalo, 2004).
+Generally it is observed that high risk infants are vulnerable to delay in language acquisition due to injury or malfunctioning of the brain (Jansson-Verkasalo, 2004).
 Birth asphyxia is one of the major high risk factor which has been reported to cause brain insult at the time of birth (Majeed, Menon, Shaikh, Majeed & Rajar, 2007; Haider & Bhutta, 2006); (Windle, 1969) which causes delay in speech and language development (D'Souza, Nolan, McCartney & Taylor, 1981).